g0v-it/web-budget/README.md

 [it's the right time to install it](https://docs.docker.com/install/).

-To try the application, an example stack of services is provided.
+To try the latest released application, an example stack of services is provided.
 Just type:

 ```
-docker-compose build
 docker-compose up -d
 ```